Table of Contents

 Front end or back end first?

 Either is fine.
-Many people start with the front end because results are visual, then add the back end.
+Many people start with the front end because the results are visual, then add the back end.

 What is full stack web development?